 Their second study examined how memory may not just be influenced, but rather modified, supplemented, or even changed because of the language used.

-Three equal groups of participants watched another video of a multiple car accident.
-Fifty participants were asked how fast were the cars going when they “hit” each other while another 50 were asked the same question, but the verb was replaced with “smashed.”
+Three equal groups of participants watched another video of a multiple-car accident.
+Fifty participants were asked how fast the cars were going when they “hit” each other.
+Another 50 participants were asked the same question, but the verb was replaced with “smashed.”
 The remaining 50 participants weren’t asked any questions to serve as a control group.

 A week later, all 150 participants were asked if they remembered seeing broken glass at the accident scene.
 Results showed that participants who were asked the question with the verb “smashed” reported seeing twice as much broken glass as those who were asked with the verb “hit.”
 The control group, which was not asked any questions, reported broken glass just as much as the group that was asked with the verb “hit.”